Greater Mekong Subregion Regional Investment Framework

 Regional Investment Framework 2024–2026 (RIF 2026)

-The Greater Mekong Subregion (GMS) Regional Investment Framework 2024–2026 (RIF 2026) is the subsequent 3-year rolling pipeline of the GMS Program.
+The Greater Mekong Subregion (GMS) Regional Investment Framework 2024–2026 (RIF 2026) was the 3-year rolling pipeline of projects of the GMS Program.
 It is comprised of 128 projects across the countries and sectors of the GMS program.
 The projects in the RIF 2026 will require mobilizing financial resources amounting to $17.7 billion from development partners, the private sector, and the countries’ national and regional budgets.

 RIF 2026 was endorsed by GMS Senior Officials at Yuxi City, Yunnan Province, People's Republic of China, on 17 May 2024.